sergei-homich/Trailer-Downloader/README.md

 To download media items for a specific movie, use the command below.
 You will need to provide the movie title, year, and destination.
 Optionally you can provide the library type and media types to download.
 The verbose flag will display additional logging information.
 ```
-trailerdl download --title "A Star Is Born" --year "2018" --destination "/path/to/movies/A Star Is Born (2018) --type "Movies" --media "Trailers" --verbose
+trailerdl download --title "A Star Is Born" --year "2018" --destination "/path/to/movies/A Star Is Born (2018) --type "Movies" --extra "Trailers" --verbose
 ```

 ### Download Extras for All Movies or Series in a Directory